-Whenever I serve my pineapple upside cake I get recipe requests.
-So I wanted to share with you the best ever pineapple upside-down recipe using a yellow cake mix.
+Whenever I serve my pineapple upside cake, I get recipe requests.
+So I wanted to share with you the best pineapple upside-down recipe using a yellow cake mix.

-- Preheat oven while preparing the cake batter.
+- Preheat the oven while preparing the cake batter.

 - When baking upside-down cakes.
 Cut a parchment liner to fit your pan to ensure your cake turns out of the pan neatly.

 - Use the pineapple juices from the canned pineapple to replace the water in the cake mix.

 - Squeeze out the moisture from 1/8 cup canned crushed pineapple to fill in around the pineapple rings and maraschino cherries.